LewMar/docs/requests.md

 #### Flashing Input Then Redirecting - igawka danych wejściowych, a póżniej przekierowanie

-Since you often will want to flash input to the session and then redirect to the previous page, you may easily chain input flashing onto a redirect using the `withInput` method:
 Ponieważ często będziesz chciał wczytać dane wejściowe do sesji, a następnie przekierować na poprzednią stronę, możesz łatwo włączyć flashowanie wejścia na przekierowanie za pomocą metody `withInput`:

     return redirect('form')->withInput();